-- Ensure equality of access for all pupils and prepare them for life in a diverse society; - Use materials that reflect diversity within society in terms of age, race, gender, ability, faith, ethnicity, social condition, cultural background and sexual orientation, without stereotyping; - Develop learning materials and activities that emphasise benefits of having diverse communities, neighbourhoods, schools and groups. - Provide opportunities for pupils to appreciate their own culture and celebrate the diversity of other cultures. - Promote attitudes and values that will challenge discriminatory behaviour; - Strengthen individual and collective skills to deal with change across time and space - Provide opportunities for pupils to identify shared interests among members of different social groups and categories. - Use a range of sensitive teaching strategies when teaching about different cultural traditions; - Develop pupils awareness so that they can detect bias and challenge discrimination; - Ensure that the PSHE and Citizenship curriculum cover issues of equalities, diversity, human rights and inclusion; - Promote and celebrate the contribution of different ethnic groups to the subject matter in all subject departments, where appropriate. - Seek to involve all parents in supporting their child's education; - Provide educational visits and extra-curricular activities that reflect all pupil groupings;

-- Take account of the performance of all pupils when planning for future learning and setting challenging targets. - Make best use of all available resources to support the learning of all groups of pupils. - Increase achievement of all pupils in English, Maths, Science and ICT across all stages. - Reduce direct, indirect and institutional discrimination. - Reduce group segregation, disproportion and under/over representation. - Foster social bonding (intra-group relations) and social bridging (inter-group relations) among pupils, workers, staff, parents, carers and families. - Emphasise interconnectedness and interdependence of society members at local, regional, national and global levels. - Facilitate balance between leadership and teamwork among pupils, staff, teachers and governors - Challenge negative stereotypes and prejudices about leadership/membership to certain groups in relation to specific persons and groups. - Challenge assumptions and expectations about specific lifestyles or identities of certain persons and groups.
+- Create an environment where all children can contribute fully and feel valued; - Ensure equality of access for all pupils and prepare them for life in a diverse society; - Use materials that reflect diversity within society in terms of age, race, gender, ability, faith, ethnicity, social condition, cultural background and sexual orientation, without stereotyping; - Develop learning materials and activities that emphasise benefits of having diverse communities, neighbourhoods, schools and groups; - Provide opportunities for pupils to appreciate their own culture and celebrate the diversity of other cultures; - Promote attitudes and values that will challenge discriminatory behaviour: - Strengthen individual and collective skills to deal with change across time and space; - Provide opportunities for pupils to identify shared interests among members of different social groups and categories; - Use a range of sensitive teaching strategies when teaching about different cultural traditions; - Develop pupils awareness so that they can detect bias and challenge discrimination; Promoting a critical approach to texts so that children understand that language is never neutral or impartial; - Ensure that the PSHE and Citizenship curriculum cover issues of equalities, diversity, human rights and inclusion; - Promote and celebrate the contribution of different ethnic groups to the subject matter in all subject departments, where appropriate; - Seek to involve all parents in supporting their child's education; - Provide educational visits and extra-curricular activities that reflect all pupil groupings; - Take account of the performance of all pupils when planning for future learning and setting challenging targets; - Make best use of all available resources to support the learning of all groups of pupils; - Provide an environment promoting diversity which is rich with artefacts, books, posters, dolls, puppets; - Increase achievement of all pupils in English, Maths, Science and ICT across all stages; - Reduce direct, indirect and institutional discrimination; - Reduce group segregation, disproportion and under/over representation; - Foster social bonding (intra group relations) and social bridging (inter- group relations) among children, workers, staff, parents, carers and families - Emphasise interconnectedness and interdependence of society members at local, regional, national and global levels - Facilitate balance between leadership and team work among pupils, staff, teachers and governors. - Challenge negative stereotypes and prejudices about leadership/membership to certain groups in relation to specific persons and groups; - Challenge assumptions and expectations about specific lifestyles or identities of certain persons and groups.

+Personal development and pastoral guidance

+- Pastoral support takes account of disability needs, gender, religious and ethnic differences and the experience and needs of particular groups such as Gypsy Roma and Traveller, refugee and asylum seeker pupils. - Remove unlawful distinctions, exclusions, restrictions or preferences that have the purpose or effect of limiting equal access to goods, facilities and services. - All children/staff/parents/carers are given support, as appropriate, when they experience discrimination.
+We also recognise that the perpetrators of discrimination are themselves sometimes victims of their personal circumstances and therefore where appropriate remedial work is done to ensure that the actions do not occur again. - Positive role models are used throughout the school to ensure that different groups of pupils can see themselves reflected in the school community, affirming children's personal, faith and cultural identities. - All children develop communication, delegation, motivation and supervision skills, particularly those who come from vulnerable, excluded or deprived backgrounds.

 II.
-Personal development and pastoral guidance

-- Pastoral staff take account of disability needs, gender, religious and ethnic differences and the experience and needs of particular groups such as Gypsy Roma and Traveller, refugee and asylum seeker pupils. - All pupils are encouraged to consider the full range of career opportunities available to them with no discriminatory boundaries placed on them due to their disability, gender or race as well as their sexual orientation or religion/belief or non-belief. - Remove unlawful distinctions, exclusions, restrictions or preferences that have the purpose or effect of limiting equal access to goods, facilities and services. - All pupils/staff/parents/carers are given support, as appropriate, when they experience discrimination.
-We also recognise that the perpetrators of discrimination are themselves sometimes victims of their personal circumstances and therefore where appropriate remedial work is done to ensure that the actions do not occur again. - Positive role models are used throughout the school to ensure that different groups of pupils can see themselves reflected in the school community. - All pupils develop communication, delegation, motivation and supervision skills, particularly those who come from vulnerable, excluded or deprived backgrounds.

-III.
 Curriculum